KevinWyss/project_KW/README.md

-   *fn* | define the file name which should be stored in the same folder as the script *h* | define the water-level which should be investigated (cm) *kst* | define the roughness value after Manning Strickler *J* | define the flow cradient as a fload (m/m)
+   *fn* | define the file name which should be stored in the same folder as the script *h* | define the water-level which should be investigated (cm) *kst* | define the roughness value after Manning Strickler *J* | define the flow gradient as a float (m/m)

    **3) Beginning of the loop:**

    Bevore the loop starts, the script creates five empty lists, which then get filled with the calculated area (A), wet perimeter (P), hydraulic radius (Rhy) and the discharge (Q) for different hights (H), starting at 0.1, 0.11, 0.12... until the users definded water-level (h).
+The loop is used to do all the calculations below (3.2 - 3.7) for all the different hights (H), to get a stage-discharge-relation ship in the end.

    3.1) Profile gets loaded

    The profile which got defined in step 2) gets loaded into the script.
 In the same step the geographical elevation gets transformed into metric values.

    3.2) Intersections of the profile

    With linear interpolation, the intersections get generated at the points, where the water-level (h) crosses the profile line.
-This step needs a lot of conditions for example: When the point left of (i) is higher than the water level (h) and the next point (i+1) is lower than the water-level (h) there need to be a intersection point.
+This step needs a lot of conditions for example: When the point left of (i) is higher than the water level (h) and the next point (i+1) is lower than the water-level (h) there needs to be an intersection point.
 As told there enters linear interpolation into force:

     xa = x1 + (ya - y1) * ((x1 - x2) / (y1 - y2))